luizcarloskazuyukifukaya/example-voting-app/README.md

 - Use of the docker image published by luizcarloskazuyukifukaya (Kazuyuki Fukaya)
 - Helm Charts support so the application can be installed with helm command
+- External Load Balancer is introduced for the vote and result web access

 The following aspect for the enhancement of the microservices architecture are not included in the application design/implementation/release: